Miss Chinese Taipei: 1988–2004

-After 24 years Miss Republic of China stopped the annual competition in 1988 the pageant was revived with the 37th Miss Universe on May 24, 1988.
+In April 1988 the pageant was revived as Miss Republic of China, followed by the 37th Miss Universe hosted by Taiwan, on May 24, 1988.
 Jade Hu Fei-Tsui, Miss Republic of China 1988 competed at the Miss Universe pageant.
 In 1993 the Miss Taiwan was not held annually.

 With the launch of Miss China World in 2001, political implications forced Miss Taiwan to use the name "Miss Chinese Taipei".
 The name was first used in the 2004 competition.